 Crowds & Costs

 In Morocco, the rising temperatures go hand in hand with high-season pricing and significant crowds.
-Of course, the crowds are the largest (and the competition for rooms in the best riads and hotels is the stiffest) in popular cities like Marrakech and Fes.
+Of course, the crowds are the largest (and the competition for rooms in the best riads and hotels is the stiffest) in popular cities like Marrakesh and Fes.
 Book well in advance to secure your accommodations and tours before they fill up.
 And try to stay somewhere with a swimming pool—you'll thank yourself after a long day of hiking or sightseeing.

 Where to Go

-To beat the heat (and the crowds), consider an adventure in the Rif Mountains, or cool off at the beach on either the Atlantic or Mediterranean coasts.
+To beat the heat (and the crowds), consider an adventure in the Rif mountains, or cool off at the beach on either the Atlantic or Mediterranean coasts.

 Plan your trip to Morocco